-As those with children at home are well aware, the COVID pandemic has greatly changed childcare in 2020 (and potentially beyond).
-Many schools are no longer meeting in person, thousands of daycare centers have closed, and generally speaking most families’ “normal” child care setup has been drastically altered.
+As those with children at home are well aware, the COVID pandemic greatly changed childcare in 2020, and those effects are still being felt as we move into 2021.
+Many schools are still not meeting in person, daycare centers are either closed or their services are interrupted, and generally speaking, most families’ “normal” childcare setup does not resemble what it looked pre-COVID-19.
 Not only do many families have to watch their children now that they are home, but they are expected to guide them through their school curriculum and still perform at their day job remotely.

-Some families that pay for childcare have saved quite a bit of money since the pandemic since they no longer are paying the recurring childcare bill (for the time being).
-I recently had a conversation with some clients that are expecting a baby.
-The costs of childcare, of course, came up.
-Unless your family is in the fortunate situation of having one spouse stay-at-home or have extended family in the area to help care for your children, you are probably going to have to pay child care costs.
+Some families that pay for childcare saved quite a bit of money during the initial pandemic shutdown in early 2020 since they no longer had to pay the recurring childcare bill.
+However, as more families are back to work in 2021, childcare costs are again part of the monthly budget.
+I frequently have conversations with my “young family” clients that are expecting a baby.
+They commonly ask about the costs of childcare and want to plan for the increased monthly expenses.
+Unless your family is in the fortunate situation of having one spouse stay-at-home or have extended family in the area to help care for your children, you are probably going to have to pay childcare costs.
 A lot.
 “A lot” as in nearly the amount of a second mortgage in many cases.
 I’ve mentioned how expensive it is to raise children in a past blog post.

 Instead of focusing on the fact that childcare is expensive, let’s focus on strategies to help reduce some costs, have more flexibility, and (potentially) be an alternative childcare option for those that are worried about how daycare centers etc. are handling their COVID-19 procedures and the exposure to more children.
 Additionally, we will outline how to go about hiring a nanny and some considerations that come along with that decision.
 Remember, I’m not an epidemiologist, doctor, public health figure, or the like.
-Rather, I’m your friendly neighborhood financial advisor that has simply received input from clients informing me that they like the idea of hiring an in-home nanny for multiple reasons: one of which is more control of who their child is coming in contact with in this COVID era.
+Rather, I’m your friendly neighborhood financial advisor that has simply received input from clients informing me that they like the idea of hiring an in-home nanny for multiple reasons: one of which is more control of who their child is coming in contact with in this COVID era (and even post-COVID era now that there is some light at the end of the tunnel with vaccines being rolled out).

 If my family decides to hire a nanny, where do I begin?